 Ensure that your parrot is getting proper nutrition during a molt.
 Not only will it be under stress from the molt, but its body will be creating hundreds of new feathers.
 Parrots that don’t receive adequate nutrition will find their new feathers grow weak and even malformed.

 The length of a molt differs between species, but a full molt will take about 2 months.

 What Does Parrot Molting Look Like?

 According to Avian Physiology, natural molting is a symmetrical process for all but a few large bird species.
 The feathers will be shed and regrown in the same spot on either side of the body.
-For example, the underside of each wing will molt at the same time.

 The symmetrical nature of molting is a trait that evolved to safeguard parrots.
 Like the molting cycle itself, this ensures that parrots remain capable of balanced flight.
 Missing even a couple of flight feathers on one wing can alter the equilibrium of a parrot.

 Identifying a molt can be difficult, depending on what stage of the cycle it’s experiencing.
 Body feathers are overlapped, and neighboring feathers can disguise bare patches.

 - Depending on the number of feathers shed, a parrot may look scruffy or as if it’s not grooming.